mattbierner/blog.mattbierner.com/_posts/2018-05-13-oculus-go-first-thoughts.md

 A lot of content misconstrues immersion with being placed in a scene.
 Just being there is *not* immersive.
 Immersion needs to convey experience: the sights, sounds, sensations.
 Not literally of course.
 Books can create breathtakingly beautiful worlds without visuals, just as movies can convey all the pleasures of life through the eyes.
 (And, personally, I've experienced some truly amazing alternate realities just by closing my eyes and letting go to some *Mannheim Steamroller*.)

 Nor is this problem limited to the Go.
 It is not a technical problem.
 I've tried 6 DOF and room scale VR, and still there's very little content that uses VR effectively.
 That will change of course.
 But how long will it take?
 And what will these brave new realities look like?
-Well, if the Go is indication, the future of VR is: consumption, consumption, consumption.
+Well, if the Go is any indication, the future of VR is: consumption, consumption, consumption.

 These days, I often find myself wishing that social media had ended up being more like Second Life than like Facebook.
 Because Second Life was, for all its failings, a beautiful mess.
 It was a world built by its users and it showed, from the handcrafted oases to the sudden storms of dicks.
 A strange and wonderful and chaotic and sometimes disturbing place sure, but it was ours.
 The tools to build it were right there.

-And so now it's round two and we are in danger of loosing VR the same way.
+And so now it's round two and we are in danger of losing VR the same way.
 The Oculus Go *is* the Facebook of VR: clean and sterile.
 You can contribute content *into* this world but you cannot create the world, just as you don't build Disneyland, you just visit it.
 Everything neatly framed, made safe so that even when you do stumble across some offensive content or a particularly trolly user, the most offensive part is how banal it has become in this setting.

 Maybe I just didn't try the right apps.
 Maybe we just need to give the ecosystem time to develop.
 After all, when the iOS app store first launched it was probably 10% fart apps.
 Took a few years before we started to see content creation start to emerge and now many people don't need a regular computer anymore.